Grace-Filled Families (Ephesians 5:28-33; Romans 15:7; Colossians 3:13)

-Whenever we talk about families, we have to remember that some of what we believe about families might not be true.
+When discussing families, we should recognize that some of our beliefs about them may not be accurate.
 The first thing we need to do, then, is to debunk a couple of myths about families.

 The other myth that we need to debunk is the myth that our families can make us happy.
 Richard Lucas, PhD at Michigan State University, recently did a study on happiness levels before and after marriage.
 “What we found is that on average, there is a reported boost in happiness right around the time of marriage – the year before, the year of, and the year after getting married.
 But after two years of marriage, most people are pretty much where they started before marriage.”
-Getting married won’t make you happy.
+Marriage won't guarantee happiness.
 Man, a lot of us already know that.
-Having kids won’t make you happy.
+Having children won't guarantee happiness.
 Divorce also won’t make you happy.

 So if there’s no such thing as a normal family, and families can’t make us happy, what’s the point?
 Could it be that the purpose of family is something altogether different?
 Could it be that the purpose of family is to shape our characters, to move us from our selfishness and isolation?